homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 docker exec crowdsec cscli bouncers add crowdsecBouncer
 ```

 This should provide you with the Crowdsec API key.
-As mentioned in the previous post, you can specify the `TODO_CROWDSEC_BOUNCER_API_KEY` environment variable in a `.env` in the same directory as your docker compose file.
+As mentioned in the previous post, you can specify the `TODO_CROWDSEC_BOUNCER_API_KEY` environment variable in a `.env` file in the same directory as your docker compose file.

-# Part 2: Setting up Crowdsec Traefik plugin
+## Part 2: Setting up Crowdsec Traefik plugin

 We will start by updating the Traefik container in our docker compose file.